Houston Welding Accident Lawyers

 - Long-term neurological issues

 Welders must wear the proper protective gear provided by their employer.
 This can include goggles, masks, and protective shoes.
 The welding process also creates exposure to noxious gases.
-The Occupational Health and Safety Administration (OHSA) has required that welders be provided a work environment that is properly ventilated so they don't inhale dangerous particles.
+OHSA has required that welders be provided a work environment that is properly ventilated so they don't inhale dangerous particles.
 Because the hazards of welding are well documented, most injuries that occur in this field are avoidable.

 Welding Burn Injury & Flash Burns